US National Debt by Year – Statistics & Facts

 20. In percentage terms, the US president who grew the debt burden the most was Franklin D. Roosevelt.

-21. The wars in Afghanistan and Iraq have cost the US more than $2 trillion.
+21. The wars in Afghanistan and Pakistan have cost the US more than $2.3 trillion.

 Wars cost money, fuelling the growth in the US debt by year.
-The wars in Afghanistan and Iraq, both launched under President George W. Bush after 9/11, have cost at least $1.1 trillion and $1 trillion, respectively, over their entire duration, and are two of the biggest reasons for the 101% increase in US national debt under President Bush.
-Partly because of these wars, military spending also rose to a record level of $800 billion a year, putting further pressure on the US national debt.
+The wars in Afghanistan and Pakistan launched under President George W. Bush after 9/11 have cost at least $2.3 trillion over the entire duration and is one of the biggest reason for the 101% increase in US national debt under President Bush.
+Partly because of these wars, military spending also rose to a record level, putting further pressure on the US national debt.

-One of the major reasons for the rise in the federal debt by year is that the expenditure planned by the federal government exceeds the income generated through taxes.
-Tax cuts have been a major source of this budget deficit.
+Two of the major reasons for the rise in the federal debt by year are that the expenditure planned by the federal government exceeds the income generated through taxes and the ongoing COVID-19 pandemics.
+Both have been a major source of this budget deficit.
 Under President Trump, there have been further major tax cuts, resulting in the budget deficit reaching 4.7% of the GDP in 2019.
-The actual budget deficit figures for 2019-2021 will likely be roughly twice the forecast of the Congressional Budget Office (CBO) before President Trump’s inauguration.

 US National Debt Growth Statistics